aiidateam/aiida-core/docs/source/howto/installation.rst

 Here are a few general tips that might improve the AiiDA performance:

-  1. :ref:`Move the Postgresql database<how-to:installation:more:move_postgresql>` to a fast disk (SSD), ideally on a large partition.
+  1. Move the Postgresql database to a fast disk (SSD), ideally on a large partition.

   2. Use AiiDA's tools for making :ref:`efficient incremental backups<how-to:installation:backup:repository>` of the file repository.